redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default Comment
 ```

-> **What about the tests you hypocrite??**
->
-> We'd love to say this is an instance where leaving the exercise for the student is a way to achieve a deeper understanding of the techniques we've learned, but really it's because this second tutorial is already really long and we could all use a break.
->
-> But really, you should add tests around this functionality!

 So if the user has the "moderator" role, render the delete button.
 If you log out and back in as the admin, or if you log out completely, you'll see the delete button go away.
 When logged out (that is, `curentUser === null`) `hasRole()` will always return `false`.

 ![image](https://user-images.githubusercontent.com/300/101229168-c75edb00-3653-11eb-85f0-6eb61af7d4e6.png)

 What should we put in place of the TODO?
 A GraphQL mutation that deletes a comment, of course.
-We'll need a new service function, GraphQL endpoint on the api-side and a new GraphQL and `useMutation()` call on the web-side.
+Thanks to our forward-thinking earlier we already have a `deleteComment()` service function but we'll need to add a GraphQL endpoint on the api-side and a new GraphQL query and `useMutation()` call on the web-side.

-Thanks to our forward-thinking earlier we already have a `deleteComment()` in our comments service, so we just need a GraphQL mutation to get the web-side access:

 ```graphql{3-5,9}
 // api/src/graphql/comments.sdl.js